Data Processing Agreement

 Annex B: Technical and Organizational Measures

-The Processor implements the following technical and organizational measures to protect Personal Data:
+BoostGood implements the following technical and organizational measures to protect Personal Data in the Central Plane:

 B.1.
 Data Isolation